Since today is my 2nd Blogiversary I decided it was a perfect time to reflect on my journey as a woman in science and two years as a science blogger.

-My mentors from an early age and the drive I had inside pushed me to become a scientist, researcher, and science writer/blogger.
+My mentors from an early age and the drive I had inside pushed me to become a scientist, researcher, science advocate and science writer/blogger.
 Through all the ups and downs I still wanted to pursue a STEM career.
 Why?
 Because I cannot imagine myself in another career.
-Science is something that comes natural to me and I like the challenge that comes along with it.

 Further into my STEM journey I discovered my passion for science goes beyond research and writing.
-My passion extends to being an advocate for women in STEM and sharing resources to help others in their STEM career.
+My passion extends to being an advocate for women in STEM and sharing resources to help the next generations of scientists.
 As a Science blogger I have a platform that will grow and I’m excited to see what’s next for Mademoiselle Scientist!
 What do you want to see?

-Moving forward I want to continue to share resources that will help fellow Mademoiselle Scientists.
-I want to learn more so that I can become a vaccine researcher.
+Moving forward I want to continue to share resources that will help fellow Mademoiselle Scientists and the next generations of scientists.
+I want to learn more so I can become a vaccine researcher.
 I will share my journey and help you with your journey.